Skip to main content

 How we can help

-Since the introduction of the GTI pathway, we have assisted numerous applicants to secure these visas.
-We have also worked closely with organisations who have been keen to support eligible applicants, regardless of whether an employment offer was available.
+Since the introduction of the GTI (now the NIV) pathway, we have assisted hundreds of applicants to secure these visas.
+We have also worked closely with organisations who have been willing to support eligible applicants, regardless of whether an employment offer was available.

 Our professional services in relation to this pathway include: